-check_edges_increasing(edges) Assure that multidimensional edges are increasing. get_bin_on_value_1d(val, arr) Return index for value in one-dimensional array. get_bin_on_value(arg, edges) Get the bin index for arg in a multidimensional array edges. get_bin_on_index(index, bins) Return bin corresponding to multidimensional index . iter_bins(bins) Iterate on bins. init_bins(edges[, value, deepcopy]) Initialize cells of the form edges with the given value . integral(bins, edges) Compute integral (scale for a histogram).
-Continued on next page make_hist_context(hist, context) Update context with the context of a Histogram hist. unify_1_md(bins, edges) Unify 1- and multidimensional bins and edges.
+A namedtuple with fields edges , bin , index .
+Assure that multidimensional edges are increasing.
+Return edges of the bin for the given edges of a histogram.
+Return index for value in one-dimensional array.
+Get the bin index for arg in a multidimensional array edges.
+Return bin corresponding to multidimensional index.
+Iterate on bins .
+Iterate cells of a histogram hist , possibly in a subrange.
+Initialize cells of the form edges with the given value .
+Compute integral (scale for a histogram).
+Update context with the context of a Histogram hist.